Do Lease Agreements Need to Be Notarized in Kansas?

 Do Lease Agreements Need to Be Notarized in Kansas? on iPropertyManagement.com

-No, lease agreements do not need to be notarized in Kansas.
-A notary helps establish the identity of the people signing the lease, if there’s a claim of fraud, but a notary isn’t necessary for a lease to be valid.
+No, lease agreements in Kansas do not need to be notarized to be legally valid; a signed lease between the landlord and tenant is sufficient.
+A notary can help verify the identities of the parties signing the lease if there’s a claim of fraud, but a notary isn’t necessary for a lease to be valid.

 Questions?
 To chat with a landlord tenant attorney, Click here